 Translated by Hilary Keyes

-How To Enjoy Yakitori: A Guide to Yakitori Types and Restaurants
+How To Enjoy Yakitori: A Guide to Yakitori Restaurants And Types

-One of the most popular foods in Japan is yakitori - skewered, grilled chicken.
-In this article we'll explain how to eat this delicious dish, what kinds there are and list recommended yakitori restaurants - from inexpensive to Michelin star level shops.
+Yakitori, skewered, grilled chicken, is one of the most popular dishes in Japan.
+This article explains how to eat this delicious dish, what kinds there are, and recommended yakitori restaurants, from inexpensive chicken restaurants to Michelin star level places.

 Written by Sawada Tomomi